vanzinvestor/styled-svelte/README.md

 # styled-svelte

-Svelte styled components.
-The [styled-svelte](https://www.npmjs.com/package/styled-svelte) allow you to write actual CSS code to style your components. this package is framework agnostic and the simplest way to styled components. this package use [@emotion/css](https://www.npmjs.com/package/@emotion/css) to transplied js-in-css to css
+Styled svelte components.
+The [styled-svelte](https://www.npmjs.com/package/styled-svelte) allow you to write actual CSS code to style your components. this package is framework agnostic and the simplest way to styled svelte components.

 ## Table of Contents